Reviews You Can Rely On

 Durability and Protection

-We include specs about each model's material and construction and tell you how they feel and perform in the real world.
-Throughout the review, we note which materials feel robust enough for your dog to join and which ones have a more delicate feel.
+Specs about each model's material construction provide a picture of how they will feel and perform in the real world.
+Throughout the review, we note which ones proved robust enough in hand to allow your dog to join and which ones require a more delicate touch.

-With each hammock, we assess material construction, from the type of nylon used to the seam stitching along the hammock itself and how those materials hold up against the brand's claimed weight threshold for each model.
-The carabiners, suspension straps, rain fly, bug net, and other clips, hooks, and webbing associated are equally important in our assessment of strength and durability.
+We examine the type of nylon used, the seam stitching, and how those materials hold up against the brand's claimed weight maximum for each model.
+Features like the carabiners, suspension straps, rain fly, bug net, and other clips, hooks, and associated webbing are also important to our assessment.
+We put shelter systems to the test in wind and rain, overnighting in alpine and riverbed locations to determine if the combined components provide enough strength and coverage to rest comfortably.

 hammock - we carefully evaluate each suspension strap and carabiner to...